Access Control

 Health Data

-Health data refers to information related to an individual's medical history, diagnosis, treatment, and outcomes.
-This data is typically collected and stored by healthcare providers, such as hospitals, clinics, and doctors' offices, as well as by health insurance companies and…
+Health data refers to any information related to an individual's medical history, conditions, treatments, and health outcomes.
+It is collected by various entities – including hospitals, clinics, insurance companies, and public health agencies – and is essential for delivering care,…

 Health Information Exchange (HIE)

-Health Information Exchange (HIE) is the electronic sharing of health-related information among organizations according to nationally recognized standards.
-This exchange allows healthcare providers, patients, and other stakeholders to access and securely share a patient's medical information electronically.
-HIEs play a…
+Health Information Exchange (HIE) is the electronic sharing of health-related data among healthcare organizations in accordance with nationally recognized standards.
+It enables providers, patients, labs, pharmacies, and other stakeholders to access and share critical medical information in real time.
+The…

 Healthcare Integration